 Dinner Recipes

-Dinner is where the “Father’s Day” part tends to show up: bigger flavors, a grill moment, maybe a steak that gets a respectful pause before slicing.
-I’m including classics, plus a few meals that feel special without requiring you to babysit a pot for five hours.
-If you’ve got a dad who loves sauce, you’re in luck.
-And if you’re the dad cooking your own dinner (it happens), these are still doable without muttering at your oven.
+Dinner is where the “Father’s Day” part tends to show up: bigger flavors, a grill moment, perhaps a steak that gets a moment of reverent silence before cutting.
+I’m including classics along with a couple of meals that feel special without needing you to tend a pot for five hours.
+If you have a dad that enjoys sauce you are in for a treat.
+These can still be made without cursing your oven, even if you are the dad making your own dinner (which happens).

 13) Grilled Ribeye Steak

-Ribeye is forgiving and rich, which is why it’s a classic “treat yourself” steak.
-Salt it well ahead of time, grill or sear hard, and finish with herb butter so it melts into the slices like a little luxury tax.
-Let it rest, this is the part people skip, then wonder why the plate looks like a crime scene.
-Serve with something crisp and green to balance the swagger.
+Ribeye is an especially rich cut of meat, which makes it great for treating yourself.
+Season it ahead of time, then grill or sear really well.
+Finish with herb butter so it melts into the slices which is a little tax on luxury.
+This is the part people often ignore, and later they wonder why the plate looks like a crime scene.
+For balance, serve with something crisp and green.

 14) BBQ Baby Back Ribs